juxtapos/remotecontrol.js/README.md

 Instead, any type of selection handling, e.g. to select an object to apply the next operations to, must be implemented completely by the receiving component.

-Also, any type of event that is to be captured on the remote device, need to be set-up.
-Please see the source.
+Also, any type of event that is to be captured on the remote device, needs to be enabled on both the sender and receiver side.
+Currently enabled are touchstart, touchchange, touchend, gesturestart, gesturechange, gestureend (Webkit/Safari) and MSPointerDown, MSPointerMove, MSPointerUp, MSGestureStart, MSGestureChange, MSGestureEnd (IE 10+).

 ## Performance